-This recipe for cucumber and mint raita is simple and quick to prepare and is an easy way to add an extra portion of veg into your meal.
+This recipe for cucumber and mint raita is simple and quick to prepare.
+This delicious side dish goes well with any Indian meal and is an easy way to add an extra portion of veg into your meal.

 This is a great recipe to make if you have a picky eater in your family.